The WFE’s Sustainability Conference

 Speakers

-John McKenzie Chief Executive Officer, TMX Group, and Chair, the World Federation of Exchanges TMX Group
+John McKenzie Chief Executive Officer, TMX Group Chair, the World Federation of Exchanges

 Session 1: Keynote Speech